 “If it’s not Napoleon, what about King George?”

 “He was…not well in 1790.
 The crisis of the regency took place just two years prior, and though the king was no longer a threat to himself, nor was he fully recovered.
-A plot this grand needs a functioning helmsman, and George couldn’t even be trusted with his own welfare at the time.
+A plot this grand requires a functioning helmsman, and George couldn’t even be trusted with his own welfare at the point.
 Past that, his tentative grasp on lucidity makes me doubt why we even consider him a candidate.”

 “Then why do you?”

 “Because, when he is lucid, he’s one of the most brilliant men I’ve ever met.”

 “Couldn’t someone he trusts be taking up the mantle in his stead?
 The regent?”

 John shook his head.
 “You’ve met the Prince of Wales.”

 “He can’t be trusted with his own purse strings, let alone something of this magnitude.”

 “And yet he may one day rule us all.”

 John’s mouth turned down in displeasure.
 “The current ministers, myself included, have agreed that when he dons the mantle of sovereign, it will be one made of limited power.
 The rest, we’ll share amongst ourselves.”